A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

-In Appendix~\ref{appendixOptimality}, we prove that the privacy-loss budget $\epsilon_{\D}$ for the PSA given in Theorem~\ref{thmSwapDP} is tight in the weak sense that under some mild assumptions the difference between the right and left sides of the inequality~\eqref{eqSketchProofWTS} is arbitrarily close to zero for some choice of $\xd, \xd'$ and $\bm z$.
+In Appendix~\ref{appendixOptimality}, we prove that the PLB $\epsilon_{\D}$ for the PSA given in Theorem~\ref{thmSwapDP} is tight in the weak sense that under some mild assumptions the difference between the right and left sides of the inequality in Equation~\ref{eqSketchProofWTS} is arbitrarily close to zero for some choice of $\xd$, $\xd'$, and $\bm z$.

-\begin{remark} Since $n_{j\cdot\cdot}$ is an invariant, $n_{j \cdot\cdot}^{\xd} = n_{j\cdot\cdot}^{\xd'}$ for all $\xd$ and $\xd'$ in the same universe.
-Thus, $b$ is a function of $\D$ and hence so is the privacy-loss budget $\epsilon_{\D}$ given in~\eqref{eqMainTheorem}.
-In the context of the PSA, we will use $\epsilon$ to denote the value of $\epsilon_{\DSwap(\xd^*)}$ under the universe $\DSwap(\xd^*)$ corresponding to the realized data $\xd^*$.
-We will also report the PSA's privacy loss budget in terms of this value $\epsilon$ and omit the values of $\epsilon_{\D}$ for other universes $\D$.
-Even though it is a function of the realized data $\xd^*$, the value of $\epsilon$ can still be publicly reported under the PSA's DP specification without additional privacy loss (Corollary~\refOther{corReleaseBudget}). \end{remark}
+\begin{remark} Since $n_{m\cdot\cdot}$ is an invariant, $n_{m \cdot\cdot}^{\xd} = n_{m\cdot\cdot}^{\xd'}$ for all $\xd$ and $\xd'$ in the same universe.
+Thus, $b$ is a function of $\D$ and hence so is the PLB $\epsilon_{\D}$ given in Equation~\ref{eqMainTheorem}.
+In the context of the PSA, we will use $\epsilon$ to denote the value of $\epsilon_{\DSwap(\xd^*)}$ under the universe $\DSwap(\xd^*)$ corresponding to the realized confidential data $\xd^*$.
+We will also report the PSA's protection loss budget in terms of this value $\epsilon$ and omit the values of $\epsilon_{\D}$ for other universes $\D$.
+Even though it is a function of the realized data $\xd^*$, the value of $\epsilon$ can still be publicly reported under the PSA's DP specification without additional protection loss \citep{bailieRefreshmentStirredNot2026}. \end{remark}